lunamidori5/Midori-AI/content/howtos/setup-with-HA.md

 ## Configuring the component as a Conversation Agent

-In order to utilize the conversation agent in HomeAssistant:
+In order to utilize the conversation agent in HomeAssistant, you will need to configure it as a conversation agent.
+This can be done by following the the instructions here(https://github.com/acon96/home-llm?tab=readme-ov-file#configuring-the-component-as-a-conversation-agent).

-1. Navigate to "Settings" -> "Voice Assistants"
-2. Select "+ Add Assistant"
-3. Name the assistant whatever you want.
-4. Select the "Conversation Agent" that we created previously
-5. If using STT or TTS configure these now
-6. Return to the "Overview" dashboard and select chat icon in the top left.
-7. From here you can submit queries to the AI agent.

-In order for any entities be available to the agent, you must "expose" them first.

-1. Navigate to "Settings" -> "Voice Assistants" -> "Expose" Tab
-2. Select "+ Expose Entities" in the bottom right
-3. Check any entities you would like to be exposed to the conversation agent.

 {{% notice note %}}
 ANY DEVICES THAT YOU SELECT TO BE EXPOSED TO THE MODEL WILL BE ADDED AS CONTEXT AND POTENTIALLY HAVE THEIR STATE CHANGED BY THE MODEL.
 ONLY EXPOSE DEVICES THAT YOU ARE OK WITH THE MODEL MODIFYING THE STATE OF, EVEN IF IT IS NOT WHAT YOU REQUESTED.
 THE MODEL MAY OCCASIONALLY HALLUCINATE AND ISSUE COMMANDS TO THE WRONG DEVICE!
 USE AT YOUR OWN RISK.